Priyadharshini-Balan/Sydney-Rainfall-Prediction/README.md

 # 🌧️ Rainfall Prediction Using Machine Learning
-*A complete end‑to‑end ML pipeline with different types of ML and ML model comparison*
+*A complete end‑to‑end ML pipeline with different types of ML algorithms and ML model comparison*

 ---